Garredondo/Bamazon/README.md

 'View low inventory' will return all products with a current stock of less than five.

 Picking 'Add to inventory' will prompt the user to select an item in which they would like to add stock and then ask the amount of stock to be added.
+Both values are checked to validate values as numbers.

 Choosing to 'Add a new product' will ask the user the name, department, price, and stock of the new product to be added.
+The price and stock can only be numbers.

 ## Usefulness of Project